 Training Costs

-The organization may choose to charge a fee for training or provide training at no cost.
-Regardless, the organization must pay certain fees to QBS when Safety-Care for Families training is done.
-There is a fee for each certificate generated by QBS (specialist level 3 or 4) upon the completion of initial training or recertification training.
+The organization may choose to charge a fee to family members for training or provide training at no cost.
+Regardless, the organization must pay certain fees to QBS when Safety-Care for Families training is completed.
+There is a fee for each certificate generated by QBS (unless only teaching Essential Skills) upon the completion of initial training or recertification training.